Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection

 \section{Conclusion}

-In this study, we have constructed a large-scale dialogue dataset called Manga109Dialog based on the shortcomings of existing annotations. we have presented a novel approach that applies SGG models to comics speaker detection, thereby creating a benchmark for deep learning-based methods where none existed before.
-Due to comics' unique features, we have introduced frame reading order to help predict the speaker.
-To properly evaluate the experimental results, we have further proposed a new evaluation metric and tested our model on different test sets.
-The results indicate the reliability of Manga109Dialog, as well as the superior performance of our deep learning-based approach over existing rule-based methods.
-These findings highlight the potential of scene-graph-based methods in this field of comics speaker detection.
-We believe our dataset and model will have broader applicability in the digital processing of comic.
-Our work lays the groundwork for further investigations into the effective combination of SGG models and other techniques such as NLP, offering new insights for future research in this area.
+In this study, we developed Manga109Dialog, a large-scale dialogue dataset that significantly advances the field of comics analysis.
+We pioneered a novel approach by applying SGG models to the task of comics speaker detection, establishing a benchmark for deep learning-based methods where none existed before.
+The results not only demonstrate the reliability of Manga109Dialog but also show the superior efficacy of our scene-graph-based approach.
+Our work paves the way for future research, particularly in exploring the effective combination of SGG models and other techniques such as NLP, offering new insights in this field.